icip-cas/awesome-auto-alignment/README.md

 # Awesome Automated Alignment

-This is a collection of papers and other resources for scalable automated alignment. which corresponds to the **survey paper "Towards Scalable Automated Alignment: A Survey"**.
-We will update the survey content and this paper list regularly, and we very much welcome suggestions of any kind.
+This is a collection of papers and other resources for scalable automated alignment, which corresponds to the survey paper **Towards Scalable Automated Alignment of LLMs: A Survey**.

-Welcome to follow and star!
+We will update the survey content and this repo regularly, and we very much welcome suggestions of any kind.

 ![mage](./Figures/head.png)

-*We will release the full version of this repo within this week.*
+## 📢 News

+**[June 4, 2024]** The first preprint version of this survey is released.
+Since many of the topics covered in this paper are rapidly evolving, we anticipate updating this repository and paper at a relatively fast pace.

+## Citation

-If you find our survey useful, please consider citing:
+If you find our survey or repo useful, please consider citing:

 ```
 @article{AutomatedAlignmentSurvey,